54 Swinging Facts about the 1960s

 17. Live broadcasts started taking shape.

-The BBC broadcast the very first episode of the iconic television show “Doctor Who.”
+The BBC broadcast the very first episode of the iconic television show, Doctor Who, in 1963.

 Doctor Who’s Tardis

-England won the football World Cup.
+20. England won the World Cup in 1966.

-21. Grocery shopping changed forever.
+21. Grocery shopping changed forever thanks to the launch of Wal-Mart.

 22. Tragedy struck JFK.

-Yugoslavia became a socialist federal republic and President Josip Broz Tito was appointed as “President for Life.”
+Yugoslavia became a socialist federal republic, and President Josip Broz Tito was appointed as “President for Life.”

 26. Civil rights were now part of the landscape.